dovellous/mambos-software-developer-test/README.md

 ## DELIVERY

-Once you have finished working on your application, deploy it on free platforms and provide us with a link.
+Once you have finished working on your application, deploy it on one of the free platforms and provide us with a link.
+Send the link to

+- support@mamboschicken.co.zw
+- hr@mamboschicken.co.zw

 ---